Olivia Anderson, PhD, RD

 - 1415 Washington Heights

-Dr. Liv Anderson is a Clinical Assistant Professor in the Nutritional Sciences Department at the University of Michigan School of Public Health.
-Prior to her appointment in the Department of Nutritional Sciences, Dr. Anderson worked as a research associate at UM’s Center for Research on Learning and Teaching where she focused on development and assessment of novel pedagogical techniques and program/unit evaluation strategies.
-She also worked with graduate students and faculty on professional development for teaching.
-Liv is a registered dietitian and earned a MPH in Human Nutrition and a PhD in Environmental Health Sciences.
+Dr. Liv Anderson is a Clinical Assistant Professor in the Nutritional Sciences (NS) Department at the University of Michigan School of Public Health.
+Prior to her appointment in the NS Department, Dr. Anderson worked as a research associate at UM’s Center for Research on Learning and Teaching where she focused on development and assessment of novel pedagogical techniques and program/unit evaluation strategies.
+Her current research and practice focus on 1) novel and efficient assessment and evaluation techniques at the micro- and macro-level, 2) self-directed learning and metacognition skill-building in the public health curriculum, and 3) the implication of the public health discipline to interprofessional education, practice, and care.
+Dr. Anderson is a registered dietitian and earned a MPH in Human Nutrition and a PhD in Environmental Health Sciences.

 - NUTR 630: Principles of Nutritional Sciences: Macronutrients in Human Nutrition